cterrell33/autorotate/README.md

 # autorotate

 The purpose of this repository is to build out an automated password rotation tool for service accounts

-Resources created are: EC2 Instance,IAM Roles, Code Build Project, SGs
+Resources created are: EC2 Instance,IAM Roles, Code Build Project, NATGateway, NATGatewayEIP, RouteTable